 Substituting $\{y : y \notin y\}$ for x gives us Russell's paradox, as usual.
-We have not, therefore, avoided dialetheism.24 Why is this not in conflict with the discussion of the last section?
+We have not, therefore, avoided dialetheism.23 Why is this not in conflict with the discussion of the last section?
 The reason is essentially that the procedure of driving negations inwards, and finally absorbing them in the predicate, produces a language in which there is no negation.
 The instance of Abs' that delivers Russell's paradox cannot, therefore, even be formed in this language, since it contains negation.
 The procedure guarantees, at best, only those instances of Abs' where A(x) is positive (negation-free).

 We face a choice, then.
 Either dialetheism is still with us, or we lose the general schema that we had before.
 But the Schema effectively characterizes the naive concept of set membership.
-So if we go the latter way, notwith-standing anything heretofore, there is still an expressive loss.
-We have lost a concept which we had before, with no equivalent replacement.
+So if we go the latter way, even if every sentence of the old language has an equivalent in the new, there is still an expressive loss.
+We have lost a concept which we had before.
 We have lost the ability to express arbitrary set formation.
+Not everything that could be expressed before can still be expressed.